Department:School of Education and Social Care

 Having gained a PhD in glaciology, Nicola worked briefly as an IT consultant before training as a geography teacher and going on to become Head of Department in three comprehensive schools.
 She then joined the University of Cambridge’s Faculty of Education where she worked for ten years in Initial Teacher Education, ultimately leading the Secondary Geography PGCE course and supporting students on the Researching Practice MEd.

-Currently, Nicola is a Senior Lecturer in the Department of Education here at Anglia Ruskin, and Course Leader of our BA Primary Education Studies.
+Currently, Nicola is a Principal Lecturer and Deputy Head of School of Education and Social Care at Cambridge.
+She is also Course Leader of our BA Primary Education Studies programme.